skullkim/metro-map-docu/README.md

 A website where you can find out the shortest distance and minimum subway transfer distance
 - - -
 ## Used skills
-Backend: Express
+Backend: Express, TS
-Frontend: React
+Frontend: React, JS
-Database: mysql, sequelize(ORM)
+Database: mysql, typeorm(ORM)
 - - -
 ## repo link
 [metro-map-frontend](https://github.com/skullkim/metro-map-front)